-I pulled out my sky-blue sketchbook.
-I had two free periods after those two classes and instead of using them to do boring, useless school work I would take advantage of the free time and draw to my heart's content.
-But I needed the most important things for that first, and I eagerly, yet carefully, took out my periwinkle pencil-case that had a white rabbit illustration printed on the middle, surrounded by only sunflowers.
+I pull out my sky-blue sketchbook.
+I have two free periods after those two classes and instead of using them to do boring, useless school-work I would take advantage of the free time and draw to my heart's content.
+However, I needed the most important things for that first and I eagerly, yet carefully, take out my periwinkle pencil-case.
+It has a white rabbit illustration printed on the middle, surrounded by only sunflowers.
 The golden petals spreading out to the rabbits delicatly thin whiskers.

-A smile curved my lips as I looked over and admired the features added to it from all the years of use: dusted up and down with charcoal and pencil smudges, it made it seem as if there were shadows all around, making the initial innocent and adorable appearance almost foreboding and unsettling, as if the rabbit was being stalked by some indistinguishable forces from the beyond.
+A smile curved my lips as I also look over and admire the features added to it from all the years of use.
+Dusted up and down with charcoal and pencil smudges, it made it seem as if there were shadows all around, making the initial innocent and adorable appearance almost foreboding and somewhat unsettling, as if the rabbit was being stalked by some indistinguishable forces from the beyond.
 It made me imagine that those shadings were spirits from the deep shadows, waiting, waiting to take it's innocent little soul far, far away to some other place.

 This wasn't the piece of clothing I had picked out to wear to school today.
 I'd never wear something like this if I could help it.